marizmelo/marizmelo.github.com/_posts/2013-02-06-javascriptfunctionnames.md

         alert("display none don't work");
     }

-Of course I could use something like **replace** and change "-" into "_", but I wanted to keep consistency across the system, so I come up with the following solution:
+Of course I could use something like **replace** and convert "-" into "_", but I wanted to keep consistency across the system, so I come up with the following solution:

     // valid
     var css = {